 I always recommend that if you can, it is a great idea to have a few sessions, or series of sessions with a practitioner of Structural Integration if you are experiencing neck and shoulder pain.
-I am particularly fond of

 If a Hellerwork Practitioner is not available in your area, then visit a Rolfer or a graduate of the Guild for Structural Integration.
-You can find information about certified graduates of these programs by visiting the Links section of this web site.
+You can find information about certified graduates of these programs by visiting the Resources section of this web site.

-Adequate hydration is important for restoring the normal sliding and gliding characteristics of connective tissue.
+Adequate hydration is important for restoring the normal sliding and gliding capabilities of the fascia in your neck and shoulders.
 Keep drinking lots and lots of water!

 To learn more about Neck and Shoulder Pain, visit the following sections: